pkavumba/django-vectordb/docs/index.md

 ## Example

-Lets beging with a simple example for blog posts
+Lets begin with a simple example for a blog post app.
+We will assume the app contains the following model in `blog/models.py`.

 ```python linenums="1" title="blog/models.py"